27 May 2026 · Umzumbe Surf Club

 Active campaign

-Funds go to Khanya Mthembu, ringfenced.
+Funds go to Nelisa Cele's fund.

 The hard part is not the talent.
 It is everything else.
 A second-hand 6'0" costs more than a month of groceries.
 A wetsuit costs more than a school uniform.
 A trip to J-Bay or Cape St Francis for a regional contest — flights, accommodation, entry, coach — is out of reach without help.